-Anthony Griffiths - Chair - (AVCLP 2006)
+Anthony Griffiths - Deputy Chair

 Dr Kevin Powell is a Principal Research Scientist at the Rutherglen Research Centre of the Department of Economic Development, Jobs, Transport and Resources.
 Kevin is in high demand internationally for his expertise in Phylloxera research, a pest that attacks grape vines- so his work is very dear to the heart of many living in the North East of Victoria, too.

 Kevin joined the AVCLP Board in 2015 after graduating from the 2014-2015 Program and is very keen to keep contributing to the development of the region’s future leaders.

 Clare joined the AVCLP Board in 2014 and became Chair in 2015.
 Clare has lived in the region for over a decade and is currently the Regional Manager of the Environment Protection Authority.
 Previously she has held positions in the region in the Department of Human Services and Latrobe University.
 Prior to moving to the region, Clare worked in international development, refugee resettlement, community health and family violence.
 She has participated on a number of community Committees of Management, including a women’s refuge, a migrant resource centre, torture and trauma service and student support organisations.